metaplex-foundation/developer-hub/src/pages/core/external-plugins/removing-external-plugins.md

 {% dialect-switcher title="Remove External Plugin from Asset" %}
 {% dialect title="JavaScript" id="js" %}

-To to remove the External Plugin Adapter from an Asset you'll need to use the `removePlugin()` function.
+To to remove the External Plugin Adapter from an Asset you'll need to use the `removeCollectionPlugin()` function.

 ```ts
 import { generateSigner, publicKey } from '@metaplex-foundation/umi'